 The purpose of the issuance of a certificate in the land registration activity for the first time is that the right-holder can easily prove that he is the right-holder.
 Parlindungan(1999) states that the certificate is issued for the benefit of the relevant right holder in accordance with the physical data and juridical data that has been registered in the land book.
 The certificate also becomes part of the aspects of proof of land with registered ownership rights.
 This means that the Land Ownership Certificate has been issued by the City Land Office as proof of rights.
 Irene T (2015) emphasizes that at present the evidence has been replaced by the Letter C Register issued by the Village Head.
-Letter C Register issued by the residence of the landowner, registration book number, sub-district, city, and province, village class, land area, land location, cause and date of change, city and date of issuance, and nameas well as the signature of the Head of the Village who issued the Letter C Register.
+Letter C Register issued by the Village Head contains the provisions of the name of the landowner, address of the residence of the landowner, registration book number, sub-district, city, and province, village class, land area, land location, cause and date of change, city and date of issuance, and name as well as the signature of the Head of the Village who issued the Letter C Register.